knowthelist/fhem-tablet-ui/README.md

 - **data-get**  : name of the reading that get the selected item of the list
 - **data-set**  : name of the reading to set on FHEM (\<command\> \<device\> \<reading\> \<value\>) (default '')
 - **data-list** : name of the reading to get a :-separated list from FHEM
-- **data-items**: a array of fix items to show in the selection box (alternative if data-list is empty)
+- **data-items**: a array of fix items to show in the selection box and send to FHEM  (alternative if data-list is empty)
+- **data-alias**: a array of fix names to show only in the selection box as an alias to the real items
 - **data-cmd**  : name of the command to send to FHEM (\<command\> \<device\> \<reading\> \<value\>) (e.g. setstate, set, setreading, trigger) default: 'set'
 - **class**     : wider, w1x, w2x, w3x